This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You may need blood or urine tests before your surgery.
 You may also need an x-ray, ultrasound, CT scan, or MRI of your abdomen.
-Talk to your healthcare provider about these or other tests you may need.
-Write down the date, time, and location of each test.
+Talk to your surgeon about these or other tests you may need.

 The night before your surgery: